Category Archives: Paranormal

 carrollpj-liberkaosAnd so, my quest to understand magical theory continues with another volume on Chaos Magic.
 I gained a great deal of insight and clarity from Carroll’s prior book, Liber Null & Psychonaut.
 The present work under review, published five years later, has turned out to be not so valuable.

 We begin with heady material on quantum theory from a magical perspective.
 The majority of this was beyond me, but what I could understand struck me as far too theoretical to place any real confidence in – the idea that magic, which has its roots in the transcendent, can be reduced to a few equations.
 I don’t buy it.
 Carroll also makes the startling claim that there was no singularity at the beginning of the universe.
-He states that no matter when you exist in time, the universe always gives the appearance of being four and a half billion years old.
+He states that no matter when you exist in time, the universe always gives the appearance of being fifteen billion years old.
 This claim is in stark opposition to what we appear to observe about the motions of galaxies, and what we know of gravitation.
+The problem, Carroll maintains, is that we are approaching the issue from a classical perspective.
+There may be something to what Carroll is saying, but I confess I am not up to the task of debating the ins and outs of quantum theory.

 Next we have some material on aeonics.
 Carroll claims that all philosophical worldviews fit one of three basic paradigms: materialistic, magical, and transcendental.
 The ebb and flow of these paradigms throughout history is reduced to a line graph that shows a definite cyclic pattern, as the world moves through aeons called shamanic, religious, rationalist and pandemon – the latter being the one that is allegedly emerging.
 It’s all very interesting, but unconvincing.
 There was plenty of rationality going round in the days of the ancient Greek philosophers, and there has been plenty of religion in the two and a half millennia since.
 There’s no doubt that Carroll has done a lot of homework, but his “psychohistory model” of aeonics appears fanciful at best.
 The decline and growth of our various worldviews is a product of consciousness, and consciousness will not be turned into a deterministic line graph that we have no control over.
 We are not automatic machines.